eigensciences/Melanoma-/README.md

 ## Note

 Should you encounter any issues or have inquiries regarding the files and their usage, please do not hesitate to open an issue in this repository.
-For direct communication, you may also email us at eigensciences@gmail.com.
+For direct communication, you may also email us at eigensciences@gmail.com and meghna.krishna19@gmail.com

 ## Support